Viking tattoos and Norse mythology imagery have had a resurgence in the mainstream after 2013’s Vikings, and 4 stunning movies in the Thor franchise.

 The Younger Futhark is divided into the “long branch” or Danish style, and the “short twig” or Swedish and Norwegian style.

-Rune tattoos can be a cool shout out to other enthusiasts.
+Runes tattoos can be a cool shout-out to other enthusiasts.

 Be sure your artist has a grasp on each letter and its meaning!

 Some runes can look very similar.